 It covers critical concepts like encryption strategies, Identity and Access Management (IAM), and how to design secure cloud infrastructures - ideal for meeting the demands of NIS2.

 You might think NIS2 won’t affect you, but if your company provides services to or interacts with European businesses, chances are it will.
-Every company, whether large or small, will need an incident response plan and stronger security measures to meet these new standards by the 27th of October 2024.
+Every company, whether large or small, will need an incident response plan and stronger security measures to meet these new standards by October 27th 2024.

 Instead of viewing this as just another compliance hurdle, use it as an opportunity to make sure your security practices are up to standard and stay competitive in the marketplace.